Date of Degree

 Copyright 2012 Anna Joy Waterman

 Waterman, Anna Joy.
-"Marked in life and death: identifying biological markers of social differentiation in late prehistoric Portugal." dissertation, University of Iowa, 2012.
+"Marked in life and death: identifying biological markers of social differentiation in late prehistoric Portugal."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.